Marine Scotland

 Collaboration is key for science

-27th August 2021 by Marine Scotland Communications
+27th August 2021 by Marine Directorate Communications

 Nephrops norvegicus, commonly known as langoustine or Dublin bay prawn, is the second most valuable seafood species landed in Scotland, and was worth over £80 million in 2019.